kaapana/kaapana/docs/source/user_guide/system/airflow.rst

 a.
 Evaluation metrics available**: select the metrics you want to run on the data.
 More details about the metrics can be found in Monai Metrics docs.
 b. **Tag**: the tag that you use to separate ground truth from predictions, for this example we use :code:`pred`.
-c. **Filter GT**: for filter operator, use :code:`Keep:\` or :code:`Ignore:\` to specify annotation labels that you want to filter in ground truth data.
+c. **Filter GT**: for filter operator, use :code:`Keep` or :code:`Ignore` to specify annotation labels that you want to filter in ground truth data.
 You can check the annotation labels of data by double clicking on them in Datasets view.
 Can also leave empty if you want to use all labels downstream.
 d. **Filter Test Seg**: same with test data.
 Here we only select the ones we are interested in, because TotalSegmentator generates a lot of segmentations that are not useful for us in this case.
 e. **GT Fuse Labels**: the label(s) that you want to fuse into a new label.
 In this example we are fusing :code:`lung` labels (each segmentation has two with same name)
 f. **GT Fuse New Label Name**: the name of the new label created by fusing the labels above. :code:`lungsgt` for this example.
 Note that all the special characters will be removed from this label.